 The Council of Property Search Organisations (CoPSO) published conclusions of a review by MoveWithUs that conveyancing searches do not feature amongst the top 10 causes of hindrances in the conveyancing process.
 Local searches are unlikely to be the root cause of slowing down conveyancing in Great Wyrley.

-I have been on the look out for a leasehold apartment up to £305k and identified one close by in Great Wyrley I like with open areas and transport links in the vicinity, the downside is that it only has 49 years on the lease.
-I can't really find anything else in Great Wyrley suitable, so just wondered if I would be making a mistake buying a short lease?
+Over the last few months I have been searching for a leasehold apartment up to £305k and identified one round the corner in Great Wyrley I like with amenity areas and transport links in the vicinity, however it only has 61 years unexpired on the lease.
+There is not much else in Great Wyrley in this price bracket, so just wondered if I would be making a grave error purchasing a short lease?

-Should you require a home loan the shortness of the lease will be a potential deal breaker.
-Discount the offer by the amount the lease extension will cost if it has not already been discounted.
-If the existing owner has owned the property for at least twenty four months you can request that they commence the lease extension formalities and then assign it to you.
-You can add 90 years to the existing lease with a zero ground rent applied.
-You should speak to your conveyancing lawyer concerning this matter.
+If you need a mortgage the remaining unexpired lease term may be a potential deal breaker.
+Reduce the price by the amount the lease extension will cost if it has not already been discounted.
+If the current owner has owned the premises for a minimum of 2 years you can request that they start the process of the extension and then assign it to you.
+You can add 90 years to the existing lease and have £0 ground rent by law.
+You should consult your conveyancing solicitor about this.